vicharak-in/vicharak-docs/source/vaaman-linux/linux-development-guide/linux-kernel.md

 :::{note}
 Git submodule seemed to be best approach to enable support for Vicharak kernel build scripts.
-It allows haslefree updates to the kernel source.
+It allows carefree updates to the kernel source.
 :::

 :::{admonition} Refer to